polarode/hska-go-generics/README.md

 #### 1.1.1 Generators

 But first the generator for the inputs of this function is needed.
 For QuickCheck this can be done by providing an instance for the class `Arbitrary` for the required type (in this case `String`).
-For the some common types, these instances are already given, but if they are missing or for new types, they could be provided as follows:
+For some common types, these instances are already given, but if they are missing or for new types, they could be provided as follows:

 ```haskell
 instance Arbitrary Char where